SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ```shell
 chmod 400 <.cer file name> && ssh -i <.cer file name> azureuser@<public ip address>
 ```

+> If the key pair you have downloaded in Step 1.12 turns out to be a .pem file, please use the .pem file in the following step instead of the .cer file..

 ![SSH connection on Windows](./images/ssh_connect_mac.png)